 Decorate Your Way:

 - Try extra large piping tips to make beautiful swirls.
-These are my go to and they come with piping tips!

 - Add fun garnishes like edible flowers, lemon zest, fresh berries, candied lemon slices, and even festive sprinkles.